bmarti/weather-web-app/README.md

-# Getting Started with Create React App
+Search for your city and watch the current weather!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Getting Started

 ## Available Scripts